search3/dApp/README.md

 npm install http-server -g

 ## Install and Setup meta-mask on chrome

+MAKE SURE YOU USE THE OLD VERSION OF METAMASK

 Click through to make first account (just make up random stuff for mnemonic phrases, this will be thrown away)

 Then import a new account using below credentials